 Accommodation and Meals

-This morning we follow the Nyazengu River (Golden Pools) upstream, trekking past breathtaking waterfalls and through a stunning afro-montane forest, and then grassland, leading us toward the base of Mount Nyangani.
+This morning we follow the Nyazengu River (Golden Pools) upstream, trekking past breathtaking waterfalls and through a stunning afro-montane forest, and then grassland, leading us toward the base of Mount Nyangani, a mountain steeped in legends, mysteries, and history.

 Accommodation and Meals

 Though this is the final day of the trek, it is a lengthy one.
-We will descend by more than 1800m over a distance of 17km.
-The beauty of the landscape makes every trek worthwhile.
+We will descend approx 1800m over a distance of 18km - a fairly gradual but long descent, with a couple of steep ascents thrown in for good measure.

-Today's trail will take you through expansive grasslands and magnificent riverine/riparian forests, where you can also discover sparkling streams and mesmerising waterfalls along the way.
+We'll also pass through expansive grasslands and magnificent riverine/riparian forests, where you will also discover sparkling streams and mesmerising waterfalls along the way.
+The forest will be teeming with butterflies and birds.
+There will be several river crossings today.

-Eventually, the forests will give way to Aberfoyle Lodge golf course on the Eastern Highlands Tea Estate, where a refreshing cold beer, a delicious meal, a hot shower, and a comfortable bed will be waiting for you.
+Eventually, the forests will give way to the end of the Aberfoyle Lodge golf course on the Eastern Highlands Tea Estate.
+You will have truly earned a refreshing cold beer, a delicious meal, and a hot shower, not to mention a comfortable bed.

 Accommodation and Meals